Breast Cancer Care at Providence Medical Group

 Schedule Mammogram Screening

-Our physicians are affiliated with Providence St. Joseph Health and use
+Our physicians are affiliated with Providence and use the state-of-the-art

 Are You at Risk for Breast Cancer?

 According to the American Cancer Society, “There is no sure way to

 prevent breast cancer.”
 However, the first line of defense is to

 be aware of the family history and genetics that may impact your risks